-Angela D. Smith is founder, owner, and President of ADsmith Marketing & Advertising.
+Angela D. Smith is founder and owner of ADsmith Marketing & Advertising.
 She serves as ADsmith’s ambassador to clients and the community.
 She utilizes her extensive expertise and more than thirty years in the industry to form big picture marketing strategy for clients, prospects and staff.
 In addition to leading client marketing strategies, Angela mentors ADsmith associates, approves employee work, develops new products and revenue sources for ADsmith and our clients, and demands personal and financial accountability from each staff member for continued profitability and growth.

 A lifelong Springfieldian and graduate of Glendale High School, Angela graduated Summa Cum Laude from Missouri State University (then Southwest Missouri State University) with a BA in English.